DigiBP/DigiBP_Emmentaler/docs/process.md

 The process starts with the requester creating a proposal.
 It must be phrased to allow a yes / no decision.
 The Chief of innovation reviews the proposal.
 If the proposal is not complete, it is given back to the requester.
 If the Chief of innovation declares the proposal as complete, the proposal is ready for voting.
 Next, the members need to decide if they want a pitch or presentation of the proposal to learn about its details.
 This can help to get a better understanding of the request or the idea.
 If not, the 10 days right to veto starts for all the members.
 During this period, two tasks commence:
 - Members of the company can make use of their right to veto.
 If at least one member makes the use of the right to veto, the proposal is declined, and the process ends.
 If the members do not make their use of the right to veto within the ten days, the proposal is accepted, and the process ends.
 - With the help of decision-logic, it will be checked, if a presentation or a pitch is needed.
-The category and the budget of proposal are input criteria.
+The category and the budget of the proposal are input criteria.

 ## <span style="color:blue">7.
 Decision Logic</span>

 The decision-logic is a verification system enabling the company to automatically verify the proposal information relating to category and requested budget.
-The decision logic is defined in a decision table which consists of inputs, outputs and rules.
+The decision logic is defined in a decision table which consists of inputs, outputs, and rules.
 The input data are conditions, and the output data is the conclusion of the rules.
 In the above described AS-IS Process, the members have to decide if they want a pitch or presentation of the proposal.
 This step can be automated with the help of a decision table.
-In the decision table, there are two input columns and one output columns.
+In the decision table, there are two input columns and one output column.

 INPUT
 * Proposal Category